Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ### Expect chai things :

 * expect()
   * This is the main element to the [BDD style assertion from chai](http://www.chaijs.com/api/bdd/).
-It use a chainable language to construct assertions.
+It uses a chainable language to construct assertions.

 ```Typescript
 return expect(